opengamedata/opengamedata-unity/README.md

 To update the local package with the most recent changes from this repository, run the following command from within the project directory:

 `$ git submodule update --remote`

+## Uninstall

+In the event that the package needs to be removed, [this resource](https://gist.github.com/myusuf3/7f645819ded92bda6677) provides a method for safely untracking the submodule and removing the necessary files.

+Remember to also remove the dependency within the project's `manifest.json` file.